farcotton/farcotton/README.md

 i write primitive c++ ( i'm a masochist ) .

-i use arch/i3 .
+i use gentoo & arch with i3 .

 my interests include music , art , languages , flowers , philosophy and above all genshin impact .

 feel free to take a look and make me feel validated >_<

-if you've read this far, much appreciated <3
+if you've read this far , much appreciated <3